FreeTymeKiyan/freetymekiyan.github.io/source/_posts/reroute-unassigned-shards.md

 >**allocate**: Allocate an unassigned shard to a node.
 Accepts the index and shard for index name and shard number, and node to allocate the shard to.
 It also accepts allow_primary flag to explicitly specify that it is allowed to explicitly allocate a primary shard (might result in data loss).

-Combining step 2 with the unassigned shards from Step 1, we can reroute all unassigned shards 1 by 1, thus getting faster cluster recovery from red status.
+Combining step 2 with the unassigned shards from Step 1, we can reroute all unassigned shards 1 by 1, thus getting faster cluster recovery from red state.

 ## Example Solutions